What is depreciation and how to calculate it?

 What is fixed asset depreciation?

-Depreciation meaning represents the portion of an asset’s value that has been consumed or utilized.
-By depreciating an asset, an organization can spread out the cost of ownership over a specific period while still generating revenue from it.
+Depreciation represents the portion of an asset’s value that a business has consumed or used up.
+By depreciating an asset, a company spreads the cost of ownership across a specific period while still generating revenue from it.
+This approach significantly reduces the financial burden of owning an asset in its first year.

 How to calculate depreciation?

-Annual Depreciation Expense = (Cost of Asset − Residual Value) ÷ Useful Life
+Formula: Annual Depreciation Expense = (Cost of Asset − Residual Value) ÷ Useful Life

 AssetAccountant – saving you from spreadsheets since 2019